mbcrump/mbcrump-blog/_posts/2018-04-01-azure-tips-and-tricks110.md

 ---
 layout: post
-title: "Azure Tips and Tricks Part 108 - Day 7 - An end to end scenario with Azure App Service, API Apps, SQL, VSTS and CI/CD"
+title: "Azure Tips and Tricks Part Part 110 - Day 9 - An end to end scenario with Azure App Service, API Apps, SQL, VSTS and CI/CD"
 excerpt: "A tutorial on creating a To-Do list app with .NET and using Azure App Service, API Apps, SQL, VSTS and CI/CD"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 share: true